jeffreykegler/hoonlint/misc/whitespace.md

 ## Horizontal Alignment

-All non-whitespace lexemes in Hoon are aligned horizontally in one of 4 ways:
+All text blocks in Hoon are aligned horizontally in one of 5 ways:

+* **Initial**: The first text block of a Hoon source file starts at column 1.

 * **Tight**:  A text block is tightly aligned if is immediately preceded by, and separated from another text block by, a horizontal one-stop gap.